tuhuynh27/fhouse/README.md

 ### Environment:

-Assuming you have a working NodeJS environment and Yarn installed.
+Assuming you have a working Node.js environment (with `npm` dependency management).

 ### Set-up

 Fetch all dependencies of `npm`:

 ```
-$ yarn
+$ npm install
 ```

 ### Development